 Security Deposit Return

 Once the lease has terminated, and the tenant has ultimately left the property, the owner has thirty (30) days to send a check for the deposit amount to the former tenant.
 Should the landlord rerent the space, the landlord will have seven days from the new tenancy start date to reimburse the previous tenant of the security deposit.
-In place of the full deposit, the landlord can instead send an itemized list of any damages and/or owed rent and subtract from the deposit amount, furnishing the tenant with the remainder.
-(T.C.A. § 66-28-301)
+In place of the full deposit, the landlord can instead send an itemized list of any damages and/or owed rent and subtract from the deposit amount, furnishing the tenant with the remainder. (§ 66-28-301)

 How to Write